About Ann M. Greenseth

 Q: Ms. Greenseth, how long have you been a writer?

 AMG: Since I learned to read.
 I think I’ve actually been a teller of tales since before I could read.
 I remember my parents reading to me.
-I’d look at the page and see these black marks on a white page.
+I’d look at the page and see these thin black marks on a white page.
 And somehow, someway, they saw what was on that page and read it out loud to me.
 It seemed like magic.
 I was fascinated with that.
 I still am.

 From an early age, I thought there could be nothing better than being a storyteller.
 I still feel that way.